jklof/node_audio/README.md

 - On macOS, the first run may prompt for microphone permissions.
 Grant access so audio I/O works.
 - If you installed only `requirements.txt`, you get the core UI and audio graph engine.
 Features in `additional_plugins/` (e.g., RVC, YouTube, certain spectral effects) require the optional installs.

+## VST Bridge (optional)

+This project includes an experimental Rust-based VST3 bridge that lets you use the app as a DAW effect or instrument.

+- Python side: add nodes under category "Input / Output" → "Network Bridge Output" (clock) and optional "Network Bridge Input".
+  - Start processing (F5).
+The bridge server listens on `localhost:61000` and exchanges float32 interleaved audio blocks.
+  - Default graph timing is tied to the DAW via the bridge's tick requests.

+- Rust side: see `vst_bridge/README.md` for building `node_audio_vst_fx` and `node_audio_vst_instrument`.

+Block size mismatches will add latency; prefer `DEFAULT_BLOCKSIZE=512` in DAW if adjustable.

 ## Automated setup and checks (macOS)

 Use `start.sh` to automatically verify and set up the environment, and then start the app.